Analytic test configurations and geodesic rays: Convex motivation

 From Proposition \ref{prop01}, $\widehat{\phi}_t$ solves the homogeneous real Monge-Amp\`ere equation.
 Thus in order to get solutions to the HRMA, instead of starting with a concave function $u$ on $\Delta_{\phi}$ we can just as well start with a test curve $\psi_{\lambda}$.
-In the subsequent sections we will show how this construction carries over in the context of positive metrics on line bundles.
+It is this second reformulation \eqref{eq:toricenvelope} that extends more naturally to the context of positive metrics on line bundles.

+\begin{remark} This convex picture can be given some geometric context by considering toric manifolds (compare \cite[Example 5.2]{Berman}).
+Consider a complex toric manifold $(X,L)$ of dimension $n$, so $L$ carries a compatible torus invariant hermitian metric $\phi_0$.
+Pick complex coordinates $z_1,\ldots,z_n$ on a dense complex torus $T=(\mathbb C^*)^n\subset X$ and let $t_i = \ln |z_i|^2$ so we consider $t_1,\ldots,t_n$ as coordinates on $\mathbb R^n$.
+Then $\phi_0(z)$ descends to a convex function on $\mathbb R^n$ which, by abuse of notation, we denote by $\phi_0(t)$.
+Conversely any function $\phi$ on $\mathbb R^n$ induces a metric on $L|_T$, which will be (strictly) positive as long as $\phi$ is (strictly) convex (one must make some additional hypothesis as to the behaviour of $\phi(t)$ at infinity if one wishes to ensure that this induced metric extends to a smooth or locally bounded metric over all of $X$, but we will not consider that further here).